kamikazechaser/hedwig/README.md

 ### Background

-This is a replacement for one of my project's notification server which was crudely based on serverless functions.
-The older implementation suffered from poor resilliancy and zero persistance.
-The other alternatives ([shove](https://github.com/pennersr/shove)) are not suitable for my use case where I change service providers regularly and want finer control over how messages are created.

 The current design is based on Go plugins and follow a specific [`plugin spec`](https://github.com/kamikazechaser/hedwig/blob/master/internal/svcplugin/svcplugin.go).
-This allows for high flexibility and control over individual service clients.
-The compiled plugins are loaded during runtime and individual plugin configuration pulled from the [`config file`](https://github.com/kamikazechaser/hedwig/blob/master/config.example.json).
+The compiled plugins are loaded during runtime.
+Any plugin specific configuration is baked into the plugin itself.

 Hedwig exposes a protected HTTP endpoint to enqueue incoming messages which are required to follow a common [`message spec`](https://github.com/kamikazechaser/hedwig/blob/master/internal/message/message.go).